-LOCATION ACTUAL RATE, FALL SEMESTER 2019 ACTUAL RATE, FALL SEMESTER 2018

-Urbana Undergraduate\$544 Undergraduate\$455

-Graduate\$696 Graduate\$582

-Chicago All students\$673 All students\$570

-Springfield All students\$866 All students\$530
+Location Actual Rate, Fall Semester 2019 Actual Rate, Fall Semester 2018 Urbana Undergraduate-\$544 Undergraduate-\$455 Graduate-\$696 Graduate-\$582 Chicago All students-\$673 All students-\$570 Springfield All students-\$866 All students-\$530

-The rates displayed are for the typical undergraduate, graduate and professional student.
+The rates displayed are for the typical undergraduate, graduate, and professional student.
 Rates may vary for the summer session.
-Students needing coverage for their spouse and/or dependents voluntarily pay a separate charge.
+Students needing coverage for their spouse and dependents voluntarily pay a separate charge.

-The Board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes,

-The General Rules Concerning University Organization and Procedure, and Board of Trustees policies and directives.
+The Board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes, The General Rules Concerning University Organization and Procedure, and Board of Trustees policies and directives.

 The executive vice president and vice president for academic affairs as well as the vice president/chief financial officer and comptroller concur in these recommendations.
+The president of the University recommends approval.

 On motion of Mr. Mitchell, seconded by Ms. Smart, this recommendation was approved.
-(Dr. King asked to be recorded as not voting on this item).
+(Dr. King asked to be recorded as not voting on this item.)